 What American expats need to do when returning to the U.S.

-You are on your way back to the United States after spending some time living outside the country.
+You are on your way back to the United States after being an expat.
 No matter what takes you back, the first step is always to establish yourself financially and set up the necessary needs.
 I’d suggest keeping the following in mind as you make the move back:

 U.S. citizens have to pay taxes to the IRS.
 You are required to do this if you are living in the United States or outside of it, depending on your specific income taxes.
 Returning to the United States means you’ll need to file your income tax return each year again, regardless of how much income you make.
 Be sure to discuss your case with your tax accountant.